 Permissions

-The second of the funny Christmas poems is Christmas Snow.
-I've lived my whole life in Michigan, where we have a very good shot at a white Christmas.
+The next Christmas poem is Christmas Snow.
+I've lived my whole life in Michigan, where we have a very good shot at a white Christmas every year.
 This obviously isn't the case everywhere, but it does set a standard of sorts.
 Please enjoy!

 There's one thing you have to know;